OpenINF/.github/README.md

 <br />

-The `@openinf/.github` repository is a one-stop shop for default metadata and community health files for all [**@OpenINF**][] projects on GitHub.
+The OpenINF `.github` repository is a one-stop shop for default metadata and community health files for all [**@OpenINF**][] projects on GitHub.
 If a file does not exist for a specific project, these organization-wide defaults will be used.
 We are constantly working to improve this repository, so please feel free